Prior to reading the novel, I cam across several reviews of Dan Simmons’ 2011 novel Flashback. I was struck by the number of times I came

 A

-tool rather than an idea to be explored, however, flashback is not used in as
+tool rather than a concept, however, Simmons does not deploy flashback in as

 complex a manner as it could have been.